Skip to main content

 Assist Me provides a conversational interface.
 When you use this mode we recommend that you describe:

-As you provide details, auto mode generates and updates the agent's instructions, knowledge sources and allowed actions.
+As you provide details, auto mode generates and updates the instructions of the agent, knowledge sources and allowed action packs.
 A preview panel lets you test your agent throughout the process.

 Build with Setup